osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

 ### 5. Scan-the-Code and Dock ###

+**Summary**: Given multiple docking bays, choose the correct one, dock safely, then exit the dock.

 There are two variants of this task.
-In the first variant the correct dock is specified via a ROS message.
-In the second variant, the correct dock must be deduced from the Scan-the-Code sequence.
+* In the first variant the correct dock is specified via a ROS message.
+* In the second variant, the correct dock must be deduced from the Scan-the-Code sequence.

 #### 5a.
 Dock Specified via ROS message ####